dkammer/processingglyphs/README.md

    * Pressing 'a' will switch between showing axes and hiding them.
    * Using '+' and '-' you can increase and decrease the amount of data items shown in one glyph.
    * Press 'p' to pause the program by stopping to create new data items.
 This is useful to compare glyph types for the same data.
 Press 'p' again to continue.
-   * Pressing UP and DOWN on the keyboard will make the regeneration of glyphs faster or slower.
+   * Pressing UP and DOWN on the keyboard will increase the number of dimensions shown in each glyph.
    * Hit space bar to terminate the demo program.

 ## API